-\Using Talibah Aquil's Arts Based Research Practicum Presentation "Ghana, Remember Me..."
-(September 12 at 6:30 p.m. in the Main Stage Theater) as a guide, you will also have the opportunity to creatively explore how to share in class your journey of re-imagining identity, using whatever medium you feel most connected to.
+Using Talibah Aquil's Arts Based Research Practicum Presentation "Ghana, Remember Me..." as a guide, you will also have the opportunity to creatively explore how to share in class your journey of re-imagining identity, using whatever medium you feel most connected to.